efirestone/hassle/docs/NotificationApi.md

 Check out all the details at the [companion app documentation](https://companion.home-assistant.io/docs/notifications/actionable-notifications)

-An actionable notification in Hassemble just looks like this:
+An actionable notification in Hassle just looks like this:

 ```kotlin
 client.notifyMobileApp(MobilePhones.MY_DEVICE.device) {